Trepan-Debuggers/zshdb/docs/overview.rst

 Smart Eval
 ----------

-Starting with release 0.2.0, if you want to evaluate the current source line before it is run in the code, use ``eval``.
+If you want to evaluate the current source line before it is run in the code, use ``eval``.
 To evaluate text of a common fragment of line, such as the expression part of an *if* statement, you can do that with ``eval?``.
 See eval_ for more information.

 More Stepping Control
 ---------------------